sol-sk/GIT_Obsidian/W2024/W2024T1/CPSC 430/CPSC 430 Essay 9 Outline.md

 Social contract theory;

-Like individuals, a social contract binds national governments to certain obligations.
-Nations must honor borders, as well as the right of a country to rule itself with its own government.
-International organizations like the UN exist to uphold these obligations, and violating them can lead to conflict and incur international punishment.
-Interfering in another country's election is a violation of this contract, contradicting the
+Like individuals, national governments are bound to each other by a social contract.
+One component of this contract is the right to for a government to autonomously rule its country International organizations like the UN exist to uphold these obligations, and violating them can lead to conflict and incur international punishment.
+Interfering in another country's election is a violation of this contract, endangering the people of both countries.